-NHS Choices provides a comprehensive range of information on common mental health conditions.
+The NHS website provides a comprehensive range of information on common mental health conditions.
 On the site you can find useful definitions of each condition, symptoms, treatments and advice for getting support.
-Learn more
+Learn more.

 The mental health charity MIND has also created a useful A-Z of mental health, with downloads and print outs that are all free.
 Learn more

 The information available online provides a useful explanation of common mental health conditions, but should be used as a guide only.

 Diagnosing a mental health problem is a complex process, and is best left to clinically trained professionals.

 If you’re worried about your mental health (including feeling depressed or anxious), or are experiencing problems that are affecting your daily life then contact your GP surgery to book an appointment.
 Alternatively, you can self-refer to TALKWORKS.